 HHT and PAVMs

-HHT (hereditary haemorrhagic telangiectasia) is a genetic disorder that affects approximately 1 in 5,000 individuals.
-At present in the UK, most people with HHT are not diagnosed, though most will be aware that they, or family members, have frequent nosebleeds.
+HHT (hereditary haemorrhagic telangiectasia) is a heritable disorder that affects approximately 1 in 5,000 individuals.
+At present in the UK, most people with HHT are not diagnosed, though many will be aware that they, or family members, have frequent nosebleeds.
 HHT leads to the development of abnormal blood vessels.
 When present in the nose, and in the gut, they may bleed.
-For people with recurrent bleeds, over long periods, chronic bleeding exhausts the body’s iron stores, and people may become anaemic.
+For people with recurrent bleeds, over long periods, chronic bleeding exhausts the body’s iron stores, and they may become anaemic.
 HHT also leads to the development of abnormal vessels called arteriovenous malformations (AVMs) in internal organs such as the lungs, liver and brain, and can lead to other rare complications.
 Most people with HHT are well, working, and exercising.
 In addition, our latest genetic data shows that HHT may be virtually undetectable clinically, even in families where someone else is more severely affected.
 However mildly or severely affected the person is in terms of bleeding and anaemia, HHT screening and “wise HHT Public Health” is important to limit complications in later life, alongside education of general health care practitioners so that they can deliver usual healthcare, as required through life.

 Pulmonary arteriovenous malformations (PAVMs) affect 50% of people with HHT, and also occur in people without HHT.
 To understand PAVMs, it is helpful to think how the heart pumps blood around the body.
-When the blood returns to the heart, before it goes round the body a second time, it is ALL sent to the lungs to pick up oxygen.
+When the blood returns to the heart, before it goes round the body a second time, it is sent to the lungs to pick up oxygen.
 Critically, at the same time, waste is removed in a similar way to how a strainer mesh operates in a kitchen sink.
 If PAVMs are present, it is like having a second plug hole in the sink, this time without the strainer mesh.
 In the circulation, PAVMs provide a fast bypass, and any blood passing through these vessels goes straight back to the heart.
 This means blood is not processed properly leading to low oxygen levels (which are tolerated very well), and other changes in arterial blood.
 As for HHT, most people with PAVMs are well, working and exercising.
-Again though, there are very important steps people with PAVMs can take to improve their health, particularly regarding embolization treatments, pregnancy and dental care
+Again though, there are very important steps people with PAVMs can take to improve their health, particularly regarding embolization treatments, pregnancy and dental care.

-· 2015 Newsletter (anaemia; other effects of low iron levels; low oxygen
+- Anaemia; other effects of low iron levels; low oxygen levels; exercise

-· 2012 Newsletter (blood clots; blood clots and low iron levels; flying)
+- Blood clots; blood clots and low iron levels; flying